mig-hub/with-or-without-www/README.md

 Will do the opposite.
 It will remove the `www` from your host name.

+A third argument can be passed and is an array with domain names to exclude (on which the middleware will have no effect).
+The default value is `['localhost']`.

 I almost feel guilty to make a Gem for that.

 Thx for reading,